 Wandering Florence I had seen ads for apartments.
 The rents seemed very low.
 Freddie explained that, “It’s all relative.”
 Rents I had seen advertised were low, and the prices were real, but wages were low too.
 Most people didn’t make much money in Florence.

 We came to a restaurant with a large terrace: Cecio Ristorante Camere.
 It has a great view of the coast and the hills below us.
 We have lunch here.
 It starts with a seafood antipasto dish, Frutti de Mare.
 It’s fresh from the sea.
 Among the treats are octopus and large prawns.

-We were reminded of the bathroom thing in Italy.
-Public restrooms are rare.
+Our guides explained the bathroom situation in Italy.
+We were reminded that public restrooms are rare.
 Most stores, restaurants and cafes have bathrooms.
 If you buy anything, even just a bottle of water, you can use them.
 I think this rule goes double outside of the big cities.
 There is usually a small charge for using the public bathrooms.
-So, just go to a store or shop and buy something!
+So, just go to a store and buy something!

 After lunch we would hike to Corniglia.
 We were warned that it’s a rough trail.
 There is an option to take the bus.
 My legs were a bit worn out already, but I didn’t want to miss anything.
 We waited for a few stragglers from lunch.
 Most of us wanted to get going.
 I wanted to get a little head start so I could take longer breaks on the way.
 We were given the go ahead to start.
 It would be 2.6 miles in the heat.
 Someone mentioned that the temperature was 25 degrees Celsius.